-Hi.
-Don here.
-Pesto Besto is a wonderful basil coating for all sorts of pasta.
-My sister-in-law, Judy, taught me how to make this simple, yet delicious sauce.
+Lois and I use Pesto Besto as a wonderful basil coating for all sorts of pasta.
+My sister-in-law, Judy, taught me how to make this simple, yet delicious, sauce.
 You can make it in 20 minutes, including picking the basil leaves.
 Try it on Pesto Pasta Shrimp.

-When you basil almost done for the season, be sure to pick off all the leaves and make pesto.
+When your basil almost done for the season, be sure to pick off all the leaves and make pesto.
 You can use them if they are a little wilted and beginning to brown.
 It won’t matter.
 They still have plenty of flavor and by mixing them with the greener leaves, the Pesto Besto will still be bright green and scrumptious.
 So don’t waste them!
-(You can also save them to dry if they have started to brown.
-Just pick them out and lay them in a single layer until air dried.)

 This recipe can be easily halved or doubled.
 The basic recipe is enough for more than a pound of pasta, serving 10-12.
-A double recipe easily fits in our four-cup food processor.
-A food processor or a good blender is a necessary tool to make Pesto Besto.
+A double recipe fits in our four-cup food processor.

-The only special tool you need is a food processor or blender, but you will also need measuring cups, a knife and a hard cheese grater, similar to those shown below.
+The only special tool you need is a food processor or blender, but you will also need measuring cups, a knife and a hard cheese grater.

 - 2 cups fresh basil leaves packed firm